 Each year around June 19, Black communities across the country unite for a family reunion of sorts.
 Juneteenth activities feature the sights and sounds of Blackness: People enjoying art, music and food that connect them to a shared ancestry and history.
 They celebrate being their authentic selves.
 They celebrate freedom in both solemn and festive ceremonies.
 This celebration marks a day in 1865 when enslaved Texans learned they’d be free—two months after Robert E. Lee surrendered and ended the Civil War and two and a half years after President Abraham Lincoln issued the Emancipation Proclamation.
 Initially a uniquely Texan observance, Juneteenth has now been recognized in some form in every corner of the country.
 Read more: Learning for Justice: Juneteenth

 Reconstructing America (The Start of The Reconstruction Era)

 - Why did Lincoln believe he had the power over the act of reconstruction?

 - What were the key points of Lincoln’s 10% Plan?

-- In 1863, in response to Lincoln’s plan, Congress passed its own bill.
-How did Congress believe Reconstruction should proceed?
+- In 1864, in response to Lincoln’s plan, Congress proposed their own plan for Reconstruction.
+What is the Wade-Davis Bill?
 What did Lincoln do?